coleifer/peewee/docs/peewee/db_tools.rst

       :param where: Expression for a partial index (sqlite and postgres).
       :param bool nulls_distinct: For unique indexes, whether NULL values are treated as distinct (postgres 15+).
+      :param str name: Index name.
+The generated default joins table and column names and can differ from the name ``create_table()`` gives a model-declared index.

    .. method:: drop_index(table, index_name)